ClimateCompatibleGrowth/GeoH2/README.md

 # Preparing input data

 ## Hexagons
 To analyse a different area of interest, the input hexagon file needs to be changed, but needs to follow the logic of the one provided.

+A full walkthrough on all the tools to create these hexagons are in the [GeoH2-data-prep](https://github.com/ClimateCompatibleGrowth/GeoH2-data-prep) repo.

 An explanation of how to create a H3-Hexagon file can be found in the following repo:

 https://github.com/carderne/ccg-spider